 6th Day: Vannes old town

-After several days of nature exploration following our road trip itinerary for Brittany, we felt exhausted and longed for a leisurely outing in Vannes Old Town.
-Being the capital of Morbihan, Vannes old town has a pretty port, medieval architecture, beautiful gardens, squares, food scene to discover.
+After days of nature exploration following our Brittany road trip itinerary, we longed for a more leisurely outing in Vannes Old Town.
+As the capital of Morbihan, the old town boasts a charming port, medieval architecture, delightful gardens, inviting squares, and a vibrant food scene to explore.

 7th Day: Ville Close (Concarneau), Trélévern